rafaelmonteiro/rafaelmonteiro.github.io/_posts/2016-05-19-websense-threat-report-2015.md

 ## Introduction

 Will be presented the main points addressed in Threat Report by Websense Security Labs® in 2015.
-The original file can be found here.
+The original file can be found [here](https://www.websense.com/assets/reports/report-2015-threat-report-en.pdf "2015 Websense's Threat Report").

-## Cybercrime is easier
+## Cybercrime just got easier

 MaaS (Malware-as-a-Service) has established itself as a practice, since even those who do not have in-depth knowledge in the area can have access to technology and cutting-edge tools, including samples of malicious source code, attack service providers and exploit kits.

 Attacks exhibiting advanced behavior are becoming common, especially in the areas of evasion, to hide intent or identification.

-## Avoid the trap of assignment
+## Avoid the attribution trap

 The concern about the attribution of authorship of an attack should be left to the competent authorities, the company should focus on the improvement of its defenses and the incident management tasks such as repair information.